Storm Updates: Marco Fizzles As It Nears Gulf Coast; Laura Still To Become Hurricane

 Tropical Storm Laura is on the cusp of becoming a hurricane as it nears the Gulf of Mexico, but Tropical Storm Marco is weakening as it approaches Louisiana, easing coastal communities' worst fears of a potential one-two punch by powerful hurricanes.

-The storms had been seen as a rare chance for two hurricanes to possibly occupy the Gulf of Mexico at the same time.
-That won't happen – but while Laura and Marco don't have fearsome winds, they promise to bring a perilous amount of water to low-lying towns and communities along the Gulf Coast.
+Two hurricanes occupying the Gulf of Mexico at the same time would have been a rare event.
+That won't happen, but while Laura and Marco don't have fearsome winds, they promise to bring a perilous amount of water to low-lying towns and communities along the Gulf Coast.

-Laura's forecast track calls for the storm to make landfall as a hurricane near the Texas-Louisiana border late Wednesday or early Thursday — a prediction that has shifted to the west in recent days, after early forecasts called for landfall near the Florida Panhandle.
+Laura's forecast path calls for the storm to make landfall as a hurricane near the Texas-Louisiana border late Wednesday or early Thursday — a prediction that has shifted to the west in recent days, after early forecasts called for landfall near the Florida Panhandle.

-The new track has Laura drenching some of the same parts of Louisiana that Marco will douse in the early part of the week.
+The new forecast has Laura drenching some of the same parts of Louisiana that Marco will douse in the early part of the week.

 Because one storm will follow closely on the other's heels, Louisiana Gov. John Bel Edwards says residents should prepare to ride out the tropical weather.
 Another complicating factor: Louisiana is already coping with a COVID-19 outbreak, reducing capacity for shelters and evacuation efforts.